Skip to main content Skip to main navigation

 Reference Desk at Darwin Supreme Court

-The library's main collections is held in the Supreme Court buildings in Darwin.
-It also maintains smaller collections in each of the Judge's chambers and Local Courts in Darwin and Alice Springs.
+The library's main collection is held in the Supreme Court building in Darwin.
+It also maintains smaller collections at the Local Courts in Darwin and Alice Springs.

 It has in excess of 80,000 volumes, and is the largest law collection in the Northern Territory.
 There are extensive series of law reports from all Australian jurisdictions, as well as some from other countries.
 There is also a large collection of statutory material, textbooks and legal journals.

-The library also has access to several commercial databases, available to Justices and Judges and Court Staff.
+The library also has access to several online databases, available to Justices, Judges and Court Staff.
+These are also available to members of the legal profession who have registered with the Library.

 The library publishes a Library Guide which is a basic guide to the collection and the services offered at the library.